How to colour pigmented leather - For professionals

 - Clean visibly soiled leathers with COLOURLOCK Mild Leather Cleaner.
 Do not work too wet on damaged areas.
 Old leather shouldn't absorb water.
 Then treat older leathers (older than 15 years) with white vinegar (mixture 1:1 with water).
 Remove dirt in the grain with the COLOURLOCK Leather Cleaning Brush.

-- Thoroughly clean and de-grease with COLOURLOCK Solvent Cleaner.
+- Thoroughly clean and de-grease with COLOURLOCK Degreaser.
 Leather Colour should be seen on the cloth to make sure that any residues are removed and the surface is slightly dissolved.
 Carefully sand the surface with the COLOURLOCK Leather Sanding Pad and dedust without using cleaning liquids.
 The Solvent Cleaner and light sanding are important processes to ensure optimal colour adhesion!

 - Carefully smooth rough or cracking surfaces with the Leather Sanding Pad.
 Wipe off the dust using a moistened cloth.